Neradoc/Circuitpython_Keyboard_Layouts/README.md

 ### Keycodes

 `keycode_<platform>_<lang>` modules are an attempt to make it easier to swap layouts.
-HID Keycodes normally reference the US keyboard.
-These these localized keycodes offer a level of conversion allowing to use `Keycode.A` across azerty and qwerty keyboards for example.
-It won't swap `control` and `command` to match the platform however. (yet ?)
+While keycode numbers are really physical positions on a keyboard, HID Keycodes normally reference the US keyboard for key names.
+These localized keycodes offer a level of conversion allowing to use `Keycode.A` across azerty and qwerty keyboards for example.
+It won't swap `control` and `command` to match the platform however.
+(A helper module could do that).

 ```py
 if IS_AZERTY: